o92design/raylib_svea/DEVELOPMENT_PLAN.md

     - Implement more unit types (e.g., archers, spearmen).
     - Add more actions per turn (e.g., defend, special abilities).

-2. **Implement a grid for the battlefield with circles as graphical elements**:
+2. **Implement different types of terrain**:
-    - Use Raylib to draw the battlefield and units.
+    - Use Raylib to draw different types of terrain.
-    - Implement different types of terrain that affect unit movement and combat abilities.

 3. **Add graphics and sound**:
-    - Use icons to represent different unit types.
-    - Display a health bar above each unit to indicate its current health.
     - Add sound effects for attacks, damage, and special abilities.
     - Add background music for battles.